I have always struggled with weight.

 - Hormone balance: Cortisol imbalance keeps your body in a state of hormonal fat storage mode, so balancing stress hormones can make weight loss or maintenance much easier.

 Whether you want to lose weight or not, developing compassion and acceptance for your body, no matter the size, results in a better quality of life.

 Letting go of beliefs about what size you “should” be and learning to embrace who you are, allows you to freely don your bathing suit and play at the pool with your grandkids, rather than missing out on the fun because of your size.

 Focusing on caring for yourself because it allows you to feel good, rather than as a means to lose weight, makes it easy to make the healthiest choice for yourself.

-For Jenny, a graduate of the Stress Less Weight Mastery, body acceptance was the key to enjoying life again:
+For Jenny, a graduate of the Courage to Trust Method, body acceptance was the key to enjoying life again:

 For Annette, another graduate of the program, body acceptance allows her to confidently look in the mirror: